skyflowapi/skyflow-iOS/README.md

     altText: String,                 // (DEPRECATED) optional that acts as an initial value for the collect element
     type: Skyflow.ElementType,       // Skyflow.ElementType enum
     validations: ValidationSet,      // optional set of validations for the input element
-    skyflowId: String,               // optional, the skyflow_id of the record to update )
+    skyflowId: String,               // optional, the skyflowId of the record to update )
 ```
 The `table` and `column` fields indicate which table and column in the vault the Element corresponds to.
 **Note**:
 -  Use dot delimited strings to specify columns nested inside JSON fields (e.g. `address.street.line1`)
+- `altText` (marked `(DEPRECATED)` in the signature) is dead: `CollectElementInput` accepts it but never reads or stores it, so passing a value has zero effect. `placeholder` is the real, supported way to set initial/placeholder text on a collect element.
+This should not be confused with `Skyflow.RevealElementInput.altText` (used when [revealing elements](#step-2-create-a-reveal-element)), which shares the same name but is a distinct, fully supported property with no associated deprecation.

 The `inputStyles` parameter accepts a Skyflow.Styles object which consists of multiple `Skyflow.Styles` objects which should be applied to the form element in the following states: